skuro/bbconsole/README.md

 # bbconsole

-A Clojure library to trigger actions on a Backbase portal
+A Clojure library to trigger actions on a Backbase portal.
+From an idea of [`@tonvanbart`](https://github.com/tonvanbart).

 ## Usage